 Since the transfer process is a competitive one, an applicant’s entire academic history is considered in the admissions process.
 However, the longer a student has already been in college, the less important standardized test scores or the high school record becomes.

 Union is test-optional, which means that it is not required to submit a standardized test for consideration.
-However, it is highly recommend that students with less than one year of full-time study completed at another college or university submit either their SAT or ACT scores.
+However, it is recommended that students with less than one year of full-time study completed at another college or university submit either their SAT or ACT scores.
 If these scores do not appear on your official high school transcript, please request that the College Board or the American College Testing Program send the official result/s to Union.

 Is financial aid available for transfer students?